Brink-Software/Ibis.Dataservice.Demo/README.md

 The same file, identified by the `fileId` can be exported multiple times.
 Versions are timestamped using the field `fileVersion`.
 The `dataUrl` is the URL to the file and the `token` is the bearer token to put in the `Authorization` header to access the file.
 The `customProperties` object contains additional mandatory or optional data that the external system needs to process the file.

+## File types

+The actual file that can be fetched depends on the application.
+Calculeren voor Bouw and Calculeren voor Installatietechniek produc a TradXML file and Ibis voor Infra produces a KpdXxl file.

 ### TradXML

 The file linked to in a notification is an XML file containing metadata and a TradXML document.
 An example file can be found [here](Files/demo.xml?raw=1) and a description of TradXML can be found [here](Files/TradXML1-3.pdf?raw=1).

+### KpdXml

+The file linked to in a notification is an XML file containing metadata and a KpdXml document.The description of KpdXml can be found [here](https://ibisvoorinfra.ibis.nl/help/index.html?beschrijving-kpdxml.html).

 ## Test the integration